Trump Ties Immigration Demands To DACA Deal, Including Border Wall

 "Without these reforms, illegal immigration and chain migration, which severely and unfairly burden American workers and taxpayers, will continue without end," Trump said in a letter to Congress.

-Last month, concluding that the DACA program put into place by the Obama administration through executive action was illegal, Trump announced that he would end it in six months, and called on Congress to enshrine in law the protections for undocumented immigrants who were brought to the country as children.
-The approximately 700,000 DACA recipients are often referred to as "Dreamers."
+Last month, concluding that the DACA program put into place by the Obama administration through executive action was illegal, Trump announced that he would end it in six months.
+He called on Congress to enshrine in law the protections for undocumented immigrants who were brought to the country as children.
+The approximately 700,000 DACA recipients are often referred to as DREAMers.
 Under the program, they temporarily avoid deportation and receive work permits.

 Congress now has 6 months to legalize DACA (something the Obama Administration was unable to do).
 If they can't, I will revisit this issue!— Donald J. Trump (@realDonaldTrump) September 6, 2017